Smoothing effect for higher order dispersive equations and applications to nonlinear initial value problems: Introduction and main results

 The aim of this paper is to study the smoothing properties of a family of dispersive inhomo\-ge\-ne\-ous evolution equations of the form $Pu=f$, where $P$ stands for the differential operator

 $D=\frac 1i \partial$.
-We assume that $a_p\in C([0,T];\R)$ and $a_j\in C([0,T];{\mathcal B}^\infty)$ for $0\leq j\leq p-1$, where ${\mathcal B}^\infty={\mathcal B}^\infty(\R)$ is the space of complex-valued functions which are bounded on $\R$ together with all their derivatives.
-Operators of the form \eqref{op} are also known in the literature as $p$-evolution operators, see \cite{Mizohata1961}.
-The fact that $a_p$ is real-valued guarantees that the assumptions of Lax-Mizohata theorem are satisfied. \\ The well-posedness in $L^2(\R), H^s(\R)$ and $H^\infty(\R):= \cap_{s \in \R}H^s(\R)$ of the related linear Cauchy problem \beqs \eeqs has been investigated by several authors, cf. \cite{CR, I1, I2, KB} in the case $p=2$ and \cite{ABZsuff, ABZnec} for a generic $p$.
+We assume $a_j\in C([0,T];{\mathcal B}^\infty)$ for $0\leq j\leq p$, where ${\mathcal B}^\infty={\mathcal B}^\infty(\R)$ is the space of complex-valued functions which are bounded on $\R$ together with all their derivatives and that $a_p$ is real valued.
+Operators of the form \eqref{op} are also known in the literature as $p$-evolution operators and $a_p$ real-valued guarantees that the assumptions of Lax-Mizohata theorem are satisfied, cf. \cite[Theorem 1.2]{Mizohata1961}. \\ The well-posedness in $L^2(\R), H^s(\R)$ and $H^\infty(\R):= \cap_{s \in \R}H^s(\R)$ of the related linear Cauchy problem \beqs \eeqs has been investigated by several authors, cf. \cite{CR, Doi2, I1, I2, KB} in the case $p=2$ and \cite{ABZsuff, ABZnec, ABmoser} for a generic $p$.
 In general, when some of the coefficients $a_j, j=1,\ldots, p-1$ are complex-valued, some control on the imaginary part of these coefficients is necessary to obtain well-posedness.
 In \cite{ABZnec, I1} for instance it was proved that a necessary condition for well-posedness of \eqref{genCP} in $H^\infty(\R)$ is the existence of constants $M,N>0$ such that:

 In papers treating sufficient conditions for well-posedness, it is usual to assume pointwise decay conditions on the coefficients for $|x|$ large.
-In \cite{ABZsuff}, the well-posedness in $H^\infty(\R)$ for $p$-evolution operators of the form \eqref{op} has been obtained using very precise decay assumptions on any lower order term coefficient $a_j$, cf. \cite[Theorem 1.1]{ABZsuff}.
+In \cite{ABZsuff, ABmoser}, the well-posedness in $H^\infty(\R)$ for $p$-evolution operators of the form \eqref{op} has been obtained using very precise decay assumptions on the coefficients $a_j$.
 If the decay is strong enough, it is possible to obtain well-posedness in Sobolev spaces without loss of derivatives. \\